-- · Running JupyterHub on a single cloud server - Using SSL on the standard HTTPS port 443 - Using GitHub OAuth (using oauthenticator) for login - Users exist locally on the server - Users' notebooks to be served from ~/assignments to allow users to browse for notebooks within other users' home directories - You want the landing page for each user to be a Welcome.ipynb notebook in their assignments directory. - All runtime files are put into /srv/jupyterhub and log files in /var/log.
+- Running JupyterHub on a single cloud server - Using SSL on the standard HTTPS port 443 - Using GitHub OAuth (using oauthenticator) for login - Using the default spawner (to configure other spawners, uncomment and edit spawner_class as well as follow the instructions for your desired spawner) - Users exist locally on the server - Users' notebooks to be served from ~/assignments to allow users to browse for notebooks within other users' home directories - You want the landing page for each user to be a Welcome.ipynb notebook in their assignments directory.

+• All runtime files are put into /srv/jupyterhub and log files in /var/log.